samuelpuliafito/newgrubstreet/content/recommended-websites.md

 [**Jotwell**](https://jotwell.com/) - A good resource to keep up with contemporary legal scholarship.
 Jotwell brought to my attention the fact that the [_Michigan Law Review_](https://repository.law.umich.edu/mlr/) publishes an annual issue (typically the 6th issue in each volume) that reviews significant legal books from the past year.

 [**Marginalia**](https://search.marginalia.nu/ "https://search.marginalia.nu/") - "Search engine that focuses on non-commercial content, and attempts to show you sites you perhaps weren't aware of in favor of the sort of sites you probably already knew existed."
+Not nearly as interesting or useful as you might hope, but this website does provide a nice counter to the information-deadening effects of Google and algorithmic recommendation.

 _Updated March 19, 2022_